 Submitting Your Proposal

-There are no formatting requirements for the thesis proposal.
+The thesis proposal is typically due the last day of classes each semester (see here for official deadlines) and there are no formatting requirements for the thesis proposal.
 When you are ready to submit, you can do so here.
 If you change your topic or supervisor, you should submit a new proposal.